 This bill establishes an Uncompensated Health Care Fund within the state treasury to support non-profit safety-net health care providers delivering medically necessary services to uninsured individuals.
-The fund will be financed through a surcharge on commercial health insurance carriers, reinsurers, and certain self-insured plans in New Hampshire, with the stipulation that these costs cannot be passed on to consumers or included in premium costs.
-An advisory committee will be created to recommend criteria for determining the annual level of uncompensated care to be funded and assist in the allocation of funds to qualified providers.
-The bill also introduces new sections into RSA 400-A and RSA 404-G to define the fund and establish the assessment mechanism, ensuring the fund is nonlapsing and continually appropriated to the insurance department.
+The fund will be financed through a surcharge on licensed health insurance carriers, reinsurers, and certain self-insured health plans in New Hampshire, with the stipulation that these costs cannot be passed on to consumers or included in premium costs.
+The bill also creates an advisory committee to recommend criteria for determining the annual level of uncompensated care to be funded and to assist in the allocation of funds to qualified providers.
+Key provisions include the establishment of a nonlapsing fund appropriated to the insurance department, a requirement for eligible providers to apply for funds, and a mechanism to reduce subsequent year's assessments based on unspent funds.

 Statutes affected: